ankeesler/anwork/README.md

   a verb.
 - The Google checkstyle needs to be adopted.
 - The CLI usage printing is ugly.
 Write a real test for this.
+- Create a framework where a CLI can be supplied by an XML file and turned into source creation of CLI, tests, and documentation.